 Every Kid In A Park

-In 2015, President Obama announced that beginning September 1, 2015, all kids in the fourth grade would be able to get their own Every Kid in a Park pass.
-The program coincided with the National Park Service's centennial year, and it's a call to action to get all children to visit and enjoy America's unparalleled outdoors.
+In 2015, then President Obama announced that beginning September 1, 2015, all kids in the fourth grade would be able to get their own Every Kid in a Park pass.
+The program coincided with the National Park Service's centennial year in 2016, and it was a call to action to get all children to visit and enjoy America's unparalleled outdoors.
+The pass has been renewed annually and continues to be available to fourth graders.
+Here are some of the benefits:

 Please note: The Every Kid In A Park pass cannot be used to waive the $1.50 convenience fee if you make a reservation online through www.recreation.gov.